aosasona/trulyao.dev/src/content/blog/my-stack-2024.md

 - Re the point above, not trying to fit a square in a circle; possible but at what cost?
 A.K.A. please stop writing abominations (Laravel for mobile apps? what???)
 - Be able to verify the state of a piece of software with certainty (tests, readable enough to know what the hell is going on etc)

-These are just summaries, there are a lot more to do and I know they may not make sense to you now but you will understand as we go deeper.
+These are just summaries, there are a lot more to do and I know they may not make sense to you now, you will understand as we go deeper but a lot of the choices I have made are geared more towards these goals.

 # Languages